Submit a request for more information about this program.

 Toward the end of the first year, the Consulting Abroad Program (CAP) gives students first-hand experience in doing business abroad.
 Each nine-week CAP is led by a faculty member who guides a student team through a real-life consulting engagement for a global firm.
 After spending seven weeks in D.C. doing research and shaping findings, teams travel abroad to the firm’s home country for two weeks to deliver final recommendations to company leaders.
 Learn more about the Consulting Abroad Program through the office of Global and Experiential Education.

 Students work with the F. David Fowler Career Center throughout their first year to shape career goals and target companies of interest for summer internships and beyond.
 Resumes are edited and updated before the first day of classes, and students meet regularly with the Center’s consultants to craft individual career management portfolios.
 Students also take advantage of the many opportunities to attend career fairs and participate in D.C. company tours and career treks to New York and San Francisco.

-Most elective courses are offered Monday through Friday during evenings and afternoons.
+Most selective and elective courses are offered Monday through Friday during evenings and afternoons.
 This allows students to pursue a second internship if they wish and to focus on career search-related activities, polishing their interview skills, networking at recruiting and industry events, and interviewing for post-graduation jobs.

 2201 G Street NW